Print this page (attorney exhibit format)

 - Conservatism: state assumptions and limitations plainly.

-1) Intake & screening
+1. Intake & Screening

-- Flag risks (encryption, fragility, prior handling)
+- Flag potential risks (e.g., encryption, fragility, prior handling)

 Before proceeding, scope is defined in writing so expectations are aligned.